 Symptoms that occur on the apple trees appear as yellow spots on the upper leaf surface.
 In the late summer, these yellow spots form spores that are spread to the leaves and twigs of nearby junipers (within 2 miles) to infect them.

 Prevention & Treatment: Select resistant varieties of apple (such as ‘Enterprise’, ‘Pristine’, ‘Liberty’ or ‘Redfree’) or juniper.
 Prune out all galls on the juniper, if possible.
-Do not plant apple, crabapple and Eastern red cedar trees in the same area.
+Do not plant apple or crabapple trees near Eastern red cedars.
 If disease is severe enough to warrant control, or a particular specimen plant is affected, select a fungicide containing mancozeb or propiconazole.
 See Table 1 for examples of products.
 Do not use fruit for food if propiconazole products are used.
 Apply all chemicals according to directions on the label.
 More information is available in HGIC 2000, Apple and Crabapple Diseases.

 - Juniperus chinensis – Chinese Juniper